 During the three months ended March 31, 2024, the Company sold a certain number of its patents to a third party for \$6.0 million.
 The Company retains the perpetual right to use these patents for its current customers.
 The Company also retained the perpetual right to use these patents in its offerings to prospective customers, with certain time-limited exceptions.
 The Company has no obligation to maintain or develop the patents.
-The gain on the sale of patents is reflected within Gain on sale of assets in the Condensed Consolidated Statements of Operations.
+The gain on the sale of patents is reflected within Sale of Patents in the Condensed Consolidated Statements of Operations.

-During the three months ended June 30,2024 and September 30, 2024 the Company did not sell any additional patents.
+During the three months ended June 30, 2024 the Company did not sell any additional patents.